 What Is Blepharoplasty?

 Eyelid surgery, commonly known as “blepharoplasty,” is a powerful option to reduce signs of aging and exhaustion around the eyes, such as puffiness, under-eye bags, drooping skin, and wrinkling.
 This can allow patients to look brighter and more youthful, often dramatically improving their entire facial appearance.
-Since aging impacts the upper and lower eyelids in distinctive ways, blepharoplasty is typically offered in two variations: upper and lower eyelid surgery.
+Since aging impacts the upper and lower eyelids in distinctive ways, blepharoplasty in Sacramento is typically offered in two variations: upper and lower eyelid surgery.
 Both procedures are frequently performed together to more extensively rejuvenate the upper face, but Dr. Tom Liu and Dr. Jerome Liu — our board-certified plastic surgeons — can develop an ideal treatment plan for you based on your concerns and desires.

 What Can Be Accomplished With Eyelid Surgery?